315 pounds crashed into the floor, surrounded by a haze of chalk dust and grunting. That’s how the gym introduced itself on my first day.

 In reality, people probably turned in my direction because of the loud noise, then went back to their workouts.
 People at the gym are there to work out, not judge other people at the gym.

 Of course, people said that to me all the time while I was struggling.
+But it didn’t really help me overcome fear of being judged.
 Knowing it and believing it are two different things.

 Feeling judged at the gym is caused by a cognitive distortion: mindreading.